Nick Griffin: 2004–2006

 On 14 December 2004, Griffin was arrested at his home in Wales, on suspicion of incitement to racial hatred, over remarks he made about Islam in an undercover BBC documentary titled The Secret Agent.
 He was questioned at a police station in Halifax, West Yorkshire, before being freed on police bail.
 He said that the arrest was "an electoral scam to get the Muslim block vote back to the Labour party" and that the Labour government was attempting to influence the results of the following year's general election.

 Griffin's arrest was made two days after those of John Tyndall and several other people, over remarks they had made in the same programme.
 Following its broadcast on 15 July 2004, the police began an investigation into the programme's contents.
 The following April he was charged with four offences of using words or behaviour intended or likely to stir up racial hatred.
 The trial began in January 2006.
 Griffin stood alongside fellow party activist Mark Collett, who faced similar charges.
 Prosecuting, Rodney Jameson QC told the jury of six speeches that the accused had made in the Reservoir Tavern in Keighley on 19 January 2004.
 Reading excerpts from them, he claimed that they included threatening, abusive and insulting words directed at "people of Asian ethnicity", with the intention of "stirring up racial hatred".

 Griffin was also accused of calling murdered black teenager Stephen Lawrence a drug dealer and bully who stole younger pupils' dinner money.
 In the witness box he defended himself by quoting passages from the Qur'an, saying that his comments describing Islam as a "vicious, wicked faith" were attacking not a race, but a religion.
 During the two-week trial he used a laptop to post daily updates on a blog on the BNP's website.
-In his closing address, defence barrister Timothy King QC said:
+In his closing address, defence barrister Timothy King QC said, "The British National Party is a legal, political entity.
+It has a right in a democratic society to put forward ideas and policies which some might find uncomfortable and some might find even offensive.
+There has been a tendency in this case to over-analyse speeches, to take one line here and one line there.
+You have got to look at the overall impact of these speeches—remember the context of each speech.

 Griffin and Collett were cleared of half the charges against them—the jury remained divided on the other charges, and a retrial was ordered.
 On 10 November 2006, after five hours of deliberations, the jury at Leeds Crown Court cleared them of all charges.
 They were met outside the court by about 200 supporters, who Griffin addressed with a megaphone.
 He attacked Tony Blair and the BBC, and defended the BNP's right to freedom of speech.
 BNP Deputy Chairman Simon Darby later claimed that had Griffin been convicted, the BNP leader planned to go on hunger strike.